Be sure to check out the new Ryobi 48V subreddit

 Features: Bluetooth

 This battery was the go to 100Ah option for conversions until the DCHouse 100AH battery came out.
 In fact, the price of the Chins battery has fallen noticeably since then.
 They have very similar specs, but the Chins tends to be a little more expensive.
-While you may find them on Ebay or AliExpress, Amazon tends to have the best prices.
-Be sure to check for coupons.
-Expect to pay something in the low $700's.
-Sometimes buying it bundled with a charger is a better deal, but, like the DCHouse, these chargers are not specific to these batteries and don't come with a charge plug.
+It's often sold bundled with a charger, but, like with the DCHouse, these chargers are not specific to these batteries and don't come with a charge plug.

 Battery Only